sahilrajput03/sahilrajput03.github.io/Git and GitHub.md

 git init
-git remote add origin PATH/TO/REPO git fetch #FETCHES THE COMPLETE .GIT FOLDER THERE..(REMOTE) git reset origin/master  # Required when the versioned files existed in path before "git init" of this repo. git checkout -t origin/master
+git remote add origin PATH/TO/REPO git fetch #FETCHES THE COMPLETE .GIT FOLDER FROM THE REMOTE git reset origin/master  # Required when the versioned files existed in path before "git init" of this repo. git checkout -t origin/master